Week 4 HW: Protein Design

 Pipeline: Three Tools, Each Non-Redundant

-ESM2 + Deep Combinatorial Scanning (Fitness Oracle).
-Score every single-point mutation by log-likelihood change: increases at mutable positions indicate stabilizing substitutions (Goal 1).
+- ESM2 + Deep Combinatorial Scanning (Fitness Oracle).
+Score every single-point mutation by log-likelihood change.
+Increases at mutable positions indicate stabilizing substitutions (Goal 1).
 N-terminal scanning identifies mutations that disrupt DnaJ binding (Goal 2).
 A strict preservation rule applies near the LS motif: mutations are evaluated for maintenance of wild-type fitness, not improvement.
-The genetics show even conservative changes there cause recessive loss of function.
+The genetics show that even conservative changes there cause recessive loss of function.
 Pairwise combinatorial scanning (~2M pairs) captures epistatic synergies at mutable positions.

-AlphaFold 3 (Structural Filter + Complex Model).
-Predicts variant structures as a sanity check (does the TM helix survive?) and models the L–DnaJ complex to verify that N-terminal truncations/mutations disrupt the regulatory interface.
+- AlphaFold 3 (Structural Filter + Complex Model).
+Predicts variant structures as a sanity check (does the TM helix survive?) and models the L–DnaJ complex to verify that N-terminal truncations and mutations disrupt the regulatory interface.
 Used as a filter, not a design engine.
-PAE matrix identifies confident interface contacts.
+The PAE matrix identifies confident interface contacts.

 Ranking

 Composite score: ESM2 log-likelihood gain (stability) + conservation preservation (all essential residues intact) + AF3-predicted DnaJ-binding disruption (for timing bypass).
-Top 10–20 variants advance to experimental validation.
+The top 10 to 20 variants advance to experimental validation.

 Why Not More Tools?

 ProteinMPNN is excluded because it is trained on crystallized globular PDB proteins, not predicted structures of disordered membrane peptides.
-The compute is instead invested in combinatorial ESM2 depth.
+Compute is instead invested in combinatorial ESM2 depth.

 Pitfalls

-- Autolysin bottleneck: If lysis rate is limited by host autolytic enzyme activity rather than L accumulation, stabilization gains may show diminishing returns; the plaque assay will reveal this.
+- Autolysin bottleneck.
+If the lysis rate is limited by host autolytic enzyme activity rather than L accumulation, stabilization gains may show diminishing returns.
+The plaque assay will reveal this.

 Pipeline Schematic